 Bouillabaisse is a hearty French seafood stew, similar to cioppino but further characterized by the addition of saffron and a fish stock/white wine base as the broth.
-Fennel and orange peels are also ingredients that are common to a French bouillabaisse.
-The low carb bouillabaisse recipe below doesn’t compromise the classic ingredients of this popular seafood stew.
-Video tutorial is at the end of the post.
+Fennel and orange peels are also ingredients that are common to a French bouillabaisse and are included in the recipe below.Jump to Recipe

 In addition to the fish stock and the saffron, a classic bouillabaisse will most likely include fennel and orange peels.

 For a great recipe for cioppino and more details on the differences between bouillabaisse and cioppino, click here.

 What Kind of Fish is Best in a Bouillabaisse?

 To get really technical, an “authentic” bouillabaisse cannot be made outside of Provence because it must include Provence’s indigenous scorpion fish.

 In the states, a snapper or sea bass is frequently used as a substitute for scorpion fish.